Psykotikism/Mutant_Tanks/README.md

 11. How do I filter out certain Super Tanks that I made without deleting them?

-Enable/disable them with the `Tank Enabled` KeyValue setting.
+Enable/disable them with the `Tank Enabled` setting.

 Example: